ritvikkolhe/MAL_MissingTitles/README.md

 ## Overview

-This tool analyzes the anime on your MyAnimeList and discovers related entries that are not currently watched while still preserving **Plan To Watch (PTW)** entries for visibility.
+This tool analyzes your MyAnimeList anime list and discovers franchise entries that are related to anime you are currently watching or have completed, but are not already present on your list.

 The goal is to answer questions like:

 - Did I miss a sequel?
 - Is there a side story I never added?
 - Am I missing an OVA, movie, or spin-off from a franchise?
-- Which franchise entries are already in my PTW list?
+- Which franchise entries are already in my Plan To Watch list?
+- Which unreleased franchise entries have already been announced?

-The script generates a sortable and filterable HTML report showing all missing related anime along with useful metadata such as:
+The script generates a sortable and filterable HTML report containing useful metadata such as:

 - English title
-- Type
+- Anime type
 - Episode count
 - Release year
 - MAL score
-- PTW status
+- Plan To Watch status
 - Direct MAL link

 ---